 The top bar of the landing page is visible in all views and provides shortcut buttons for directly switching to any application perspective.
-First, there is a global search window for the KG metadata.
+There is also a global search window for the KG metadata.
 The FEEDBACK button can be used to send feedback to the system developers, for example, new development ideas and reports of possible errors.
-The INFO button provides additional information about the LETTERSAMPO FINLAND project and the research behind it, as well as more detailed data analyses of the portal's data for digital humanities research, such as Fig. 5.
+The INFO button provides additional information about the Lettersampo Finland project and the research behind it, as well as more detailed data analyses of the portal's data for DH research, such as Figure 3.
 These analyses aim to make the data more transparent and support data literacy of the end user when performing data analyses.
-Finally, the INSTRUCTIONS button links to instructions for use.
+Finally, the INSTRUCTIONS button links to instructions.

 The anticipated main use case of the portal is to find letters and data related to them.
-In below, a brief introduction to using the portal's search views and data analytics tools is presented.
+In below, a brief introduction to using the portal's search views and data analytic tools is presented.